 Your service is now running on solid, resilient infrastructure.
 It scales automatically plus you don't have to worry about logs, regional resilience or ridiculous egress pricing.

 Our CLI has more to offer than just push.
 You can stream logs, link services, manage access rights, invite your team members and more.
 It's even open-source.

 How it works.
 Apart magic.

-It all revolves around our agent, which is a FaaS-optimized container runtime on top of gVisor [a secure process environment built by Google for App Engine].
-When you push a new version of your service, we start packaging it up and output an artifact using an approach similar to Buildpacks.
-We then distribute the assets to the agents in our network, while our scheduler figures out which agents should take care of handling requests.
-When an HTTP request comes in, we start [or unpause or un-checkpoint] your executable in our agent and forward your request.
+It all revolves around our agent, which is a FaaS-optimized container runtime on top of gVisor.
+When you push a new version of your service, we start building it and output an artifact.
+We then distribute the artifact to the agents in our network, while our scheduler figures out which agents should take care of handling requests.
+When an HTTP request comes in, we start or unpause or un-checkpoint your executable in our agent and forward your request.
 As soon as the HTTP request is finished or times out, your executable is destined to go back to sleep again.